 Keeping toy rotation during the holidays

 Now that you’ve done all this work, you realize the holidays are right around the corner and are worried you’ll be starting from scratch with a bunch more, um… crap.

-Two options: you can use Sue’s tips on accepting the gifts you don’t want or before the holidays, give people a wish list using these two gift guides: A Very Merry Montessori Christmas Gift Guide: Ages 0-6 and Montessori Gifts For Kids.
+Two options: you can use Sue’s tips on accepting the gifts you don’t want or before the holidays, give people a wish list using these two gift guides: A Very Merry Montessori Christmas Gift Guide: Ages 0-6.

 I hope this Toy Rotation Guide helps declutter your home and I guarantee you’ll see a change in your children and how they play with their toys.